-Convenience sampling, as the name implies is a specific type of non-probability sampling method that relies on data collection from population members who are conveniently available to participate in study.
+Convenience sampling (also known as availability sampling) is a specific type of non-probability sampling method that relies on data collection from population members who are conveniently available to participate in study.
+Facebook polls or questions can be mentioned as a popular example for convenience sampling.

 In business studies this method can be applied in order to gain initial primary data regarding specific issues such as perception of image of a particular brand or collecting opinions of perspective customers in relation to a new design of a product.